yuki-zmstr/tp/docs/UserGuide.md

 Format: `filter CRITERIA`
 * The `CRITERIA` must be a word.
 Ensure that the criteria is singular tense (eg. `egg` NOT `eggs`)
-* While inputting plural allergies will still work, it is for your own benefit to input singular allergies
-* as the find command will work as expected this way.
+* While inputting plural allergies will still work, it is for your own benefit to input singular allergies as the filter command will work as expected this way.
+Thus, for the usability of our app, we *strongly recommend* using singular tense allergies.

 Example of usage:
 `filter egg`